eclipse-ecal/ecal/ecal/benchmarks/util/README.md

 # Output

 The script creates a new JSON file with the name of `$name_of_the_input_file$_throughput-calculation.json`.
-The file contains the calculated values in a structure that them makes them readable by Bencher (bencher.dev), our tool to store and display benchmark results:
+The file contains the calculated values in a structure that makes them readable by Bencher (bencher.dev), our tool to store and display benchmark results:
 ```
 "$benchmark_name$" : {
    "throughput" : {